nguyendkn/nextjs-electron/README.md

 - Automatic merging of patch updates
 - GitHub Actions workflow updates

+### Lock File Management

+This project uses pnpm and includes `pnpm-lock.yaml` for reproducible builds:

+- **Commit the lock file**: `pnpm-lock.yaml` should be committed to ensure consistent dependency versions
+- **First setup**: Run `pnpm install` locally to generate the lock file
+- **CI/CD**: Workflows will use the committed lock file for faster, reproducible builds

 ### Code Signing (Optional)

 To enable code signing, add the following secrets to your GitHub repository: